Engee documentation

 Details

-The derivative of collector current versus collector-emitter voltage for a fixed base current.
+The derivative of the collector current with respect to the collector-emitter voltage for a fixed base current.

 Dependencies

-To use this parameter, set the parameter Parameterization to .
-Specify from a datasheet.
+To use this parameter, set for the parameter Parameterization meaning Specify from a datasheet.

 Units